 Thujas are relatively disease free, but check out our Pests and Diseases of Thuja Green Giant blog for more information if you are dealing with issues.
 They are also deer resistant so you don’t have to worry about those critters eating your trees.
 One way to know if something is wrong with your thuja is by watching the evergreen needles.
 If they change color, turn brown, fall off you know that something is wrong.

 You simply cannot go wrong with Thuja Green Giant – they are the fastest growing evergreen trees, can provide privacy in as little as a year, and Perfect Plants has many size options to get you the exact tree you need!
 Want a similar tree that does not get as large?
-Check out Leyland Cypress for another easy to grow evergreen.

 Please let us know any questions you may have in the comments section below.